My Cart

 The first industrial sisal producing farm was established in Kenya in 1907.
 Gradually sisal became more known in Kenya and revealed itself as a great material for the art of basketweaving.

 Sisal quickly took over the scene and baskets of Mrungua and Ngonge became a thing of the past.
-The popularity of sisal was due to being drought-resistant, easily grown on the farms, not requiring any irrigation or pesticides.
-And compared to the local material options, sisal fibres were easier to prepare, and longer and stronger.
+The popularity of sisal was due to it being drought-resistant, easily grown on the farms, and not requiring any irrigation or pesticides.
+In addition, compared to the local options, sisal fibres were easier to prepare, and longer and stronger.

 It takes a four to five years for a sisal plant to grow to a harvesting age, and you can harvest the leaves once or twice a year for an average of ten years, before the plant flowers, and dies.
-The flowers grows up 3-4 meters from the centre of the plant, and is strong and light.
-They are used as lightweight poles for building thatch roofs all over Kenya.
+The flowers grows 3-4 meters from the centre of the plant, and is strong and light.
+The flower stems are used as lightweight poles for building thatch roofs all over Kenya.

 Preparing the sisal